citusdata/citus_docs/admin_guide/upgrading_citus.rst

    Do not attempt to upgrade *both* Citus and Postgres versions at once.
 If both upgrades are desired, upgrade Citus first.

+   Also, if you're running Citus 10.0 or 10.1, don't upgrade your Postgres version.
+Upgrade to at least Citus 10.2 and then perform the Postgres upgrade.

 Record the following paths before you start (your actual paths may be different than those below):

 Existing data directory (e.g. /opt/pgsql/10/data)